Khald1998/Go_project/API/REST/README.md

 # Create a module in which you can manage dependencies
-## Run the go mod init command, giving it the path of the module your code will be in.
-"go mod init REST"

 ## To install Gorilla mux, write the command:
 "go get -u github.com/gin-gonic/gin"